akvo/akvo-product-design/services/NotificationService/15-NotificationService/TechnicalDesign/NotificationService.md

 ## Overview / Summary
 The notification service responds to events emitted by services which are then routed to the proper users notification log.
 Beside the service itself we define a communicate channel (a message queue), and message formats (protocol buffers).

-This diagram is an example workflow with Akvo as the emmitting service.
+This diagram is an example workflow with Akvo as the emitting service.
 It's only a rough sketch to paint a picture so don't sweat over the details.
 To follow the flow do realise that the event handlers to the right is the same as the ones in the service.

 ![notification_service_2](https://f.cloud.github.com/assets/31837/2193228/7fe172f8-9879-11e3-9dde-b449a2f741b2.png)